-- B. A C. E. Interrupt routine forms part of a TSX on-line system to allow the user to check and modify system unit assignments of 1053 output printers, 1443 printers, and 2310 disk drives, and to initiate backup procedures if and when this becomes necessary.
-This is normally a Customer Engineer responsibility.
-When the C. E. LEVEL INTERRUPT toggle switch, located on the C. E. panel, is activated, a C. E. interrupt occurs, forcing a BSI to that level, and, after some processing, another BSI is generated to an entry EAC01 in EAC.
-Essential information is saved exactly as for internal machine errors.
-A direct branch is then taken to G. - C. A Miscellaneous Error which is neither an internal machine error nor a C. E. interrupt may be either an error or a condition that requires outside intervention.
+- C. A Miscellaneous Error which is neither an internal machine error nor a C. E. interrupt may be either an error or a condition that requires outside intervention.
 For example, a not-ready condition on an I/O device has arisen.
-This condition has been detected by the I/O routine, which then sets up an error code and additional parameters in locations 115 through 119, and finally executes a BSI through location 120 to an entry EAC02 in EAC. - D. If the dump-core-to-disk option is specified by the user at System Director assembly time, permanent core is written to the Error Dump Area on disk for interrogation at a later date.
+This condition has been detected by the I/O routine, which then sets up an error code and additional parameters in locations 115 through 119, and finally executes a BSI through location 120 to an entry EAC02 in EAC.
+On entry to EAC02, the return address, the status of its accumulator and its extension, and certain registers are now saved, and the machine put in a fully masked state. - D. If the dump-core-to-disk option was specified by the user at System Director assembly time, and the Selective Dump Word (word 3 of the Fixed Area) matches the EAC Error Code, the whole of core is written to the Error Dump Area on disk for interrogation at a later date, and the Selective Dump Word is overlayed (replaced by -1).
 Only the latest error is kept since there is only one Save Area. - E. A determination is now made if the core load in error is a process core load. - F. If it is, a branch is made to the user's error subroutine, if it has been included in the core load, to allow him to perform such processing as he may require for his particular system.
 This also permits him to modify some system options.
 Upon return from this routine, any indicator that may have been set is saved.
 If it is not a process core load, an exit is made to the common variable core procedure at G. - G. At this point, DISKN is called in from the Skeleton to write out the last $(1920){10}$ words of core, and to read the Error Disk Program (EDP) into this area.
 The EDP program is origined such that it will always reside in the final $(1920){10}$ words of variable core.
-The very last 640{10} words of EDP is the overlay area for the appropriate Error Decision Subroutine when called.
+The very last $640{10}$ words of EDP is the overlay area for the appropriate Error Decision Subroutine when called.